 The expansion of e-sport in the past decade has been phenomenal.
 To witness the packed-out arenas, the superstar status of the ‘gamers’ as well as the six figure sponsorship deals, often makes it difficult to distinguish between a live event and a virtual one.
 And with professional football clubs such as Manchester City, Paris St Germain (PSG) and Wolverhampton Wanderers extending their franchises by buying up the worlds leading gamers (clearly with an eye to the brand building opportunities in Asia and the Far East), the distinction between the two activities becomes even more blurred.

 So, should we concern ourselves too much about what defines a sport?
 Like the English language, the parameters are constantly evolving and, after the Covid lockdown of 2020, who would bet on video gaming not being on the official Olympic programme sometime in the near future?

 The Australian Sports Commission keep things simple and state that ‘…it is a sport if it is … “generally accepted as being a sport”.
 Which also takes us right back to the beginning – so let the debate continue!

-Richard West is the Course Leader for the new Sports Management BA (Hons).
-The course gained successful validation in January 2021 and was developed in partnership with several of London’s leading professional clubs and sporting bodies.
-The course will run from September 2021 and is open for applications.
+Richard West is the Course Leader for the Sports Management BA (Hons).
+This new course gained validation in 2021 and was developed in partnership with some of London’s leading sports clubs, agencies and governing bodies, including Queens Park Rangers and the MCC at Lords.

 As a life-long sports fanatic, I developed an undergraduate module in Sports Marketing for the BA Business Management programme – however, it has always been my desire to develop a sports related business degree at Westminster and this year (2021) that ambition was realised after the successful validation of the BA Sports Management.